 Elephants are known to be the land’s largest mammals.
 Despite their massive size, they are often called ‘gentle giants’ due to their humble nature.
-These animals move safely from one place to another led by the matriarch.
+These animals move safely from one place to another, following their matriarch.
 While the mother keeps an eye on the baby elephants, sightings of high-spirited teenage elephants are common.
 Mature male bull elephants are frequently seen roaming the savannahs alone or leading younger male elephants.
+The vast savannahs and lush landscapes of Africa are among the best places to see elephants in their natural habitat.

 Botswana